VeriScala/VeriScala/README.md

-# ScalaHDL
+# VeriScala
-ScalaHDL is a tool that you can write Scala code to generate Verilog code run on FPGA in order to:
+VeriScala is a tool that you can write Scala code to generate Verilog code run on FPGA in order to:

 * Use less time write code on FPGA
 * Available to develop on FPGA for people who don't have much hardware knowledge